jweber94/stm32_yocto_introduction/yocto_intro/README.md

 	- The most common starting point is the `core-image-base.bb` image, which can be found within `/path/to/yocto_ws/poky/meta/recipes-core/images/core-image-base.bb`
 + A good reference how to create your own layer is: https://hub.mender.io/t/how-to-create-custom-images-using-yocto-project/902

++ ***After we build the `core-image-minimal`, we have build the poky reference distribution for our STM32.
+We do NOT have build a custom Linux for our board!***
+	- In order to create a custom image, we need to create our own layer which contains our own distribution configuration!
+See `README.custom_layer.md` for details!

 ### Cleaning up the build folder:
 + If you want to recompile everything, just run `$ rm -rf /tmp` within the build folder
 	- Within the `/path/to/yocto_ws/<buildfolder>` folder, all binarys/compiled code is placed into the `/tmp` folder!